Grok Build 0.1 vs Qwen3-Max

 Deep dive

-The capability footprint differs most on vision: Qwen3-Max, multimodal input: Qwen3-Max, and reasoning mode: Grok Build 0.1.
-Both models share function calling, tool use, and structured outputs, so the practical split is not just feature count.
+The capability footprint differs most on reasoning mode: Grok Build 0.1.
+Both models share vision, multimodal input, function calling, and tool use, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Grok Build 0.1 when coding workflow support and larger context windows are central to the workload.
-Choose Qwen3-Max when vision-heavy evaluation and lower input-token cost are more important.
+Choose Grok Build 0.1 when coding workflow support are central to the workload.
+Choose Qwen3-Max when long-context analysis, larger context windows, and lower cheapest-tier input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ